shankk24/Music-Genre-Classification-using-CNN/README.md

 # Music Genre Classification using CNN

-build a CNN model to classify music genres.
+A CNN model to Classify Music Genres on GTZAN Dataset from kaggle Achieved 92% Accuracy